 Breakfast consisted of rice cakes and apples that we picked up from a nice grocery store after dinner the night before – luckily the tour started in Grand Place so we knew exactly where to go!

-On this tour we covered everything: where to get the best chocolate and waffles, the many types of beer (including beer made by monks?), t’s love for comic books (especially Tintin) Brussels’ history in trade with the many guilds, and its cultural melting pot.
+On this tour we covered everything: where to get the best chocolate and waffles, the many types of beer (including beer made by monks?), it’s love for comic books (especially Tintin) Brussels’ history in trade with the many guilds, and its cultural melting pot.
 An interesting note is that the guide praised Germany for acknowledging its dark past and choosing to educate instead of ignore…because in school he did not ever learn about the genocide carried out by King Leopold II even though many of the beautiful things built in the city are blood stained.
-At the end of the tour, the guide actually thanked us for being willing to visit his city – tourism has been low since the tourist attacks a little over a year ago and the city is still recovering.
-I never thought about why that was probably why my ticket to Brussels was so inexpensive even though it is pretty far from Florence.
+At the end of the tour, the guide actually thanked us for being willing to visit his city – tourism has been low since the terrorist attacks a little over a year ago and the city is still recovering.
+It was eerie talking about the bombings since we were only a couple blocks from the train station that was attacked.
+I never thought about why that was probably why my ticket to Brussels was so inexpensive even though it is a relatively far flight from Florence.

-After the tour we went to get frites with our new friends and made plans to meet up later that night after Maya and Gabby got there (even though we never saw them again).
+After the tour, we went to get frites with our new friends and made plans to meet up later that night after Maya and Gabby got there (even though we never saw them again).
+The frites were yummy, but not as good as they should have been seeing as French fries originate in Belgium… I think it is because we went with plain ketchup instead of getting the traditional mayonnaise.
 We went back to the hostel to wait for the two of them since there was no other way to meet up with them.

 After Maya and Gabby got there, we gave them a quick tour of Brussels with our fresh knowledge of the city.
-We scoped a nice place for dinner and had an amazing meal – I splurged and got a salmon and had my favorite beer of the trip.
+We scoped a nice place for dinner and had an amazing meal – I splurged and got a salmon and had my favorite beer of the trip a Ciney Brune.
+The food here in Brussels was a little bit more expensive than I expected.
 We had post dinner chocolate and wound up at a Dilirium bar.
 Throughout the semester, Maya and I had developed a newfound love for beer so we were anxious to try them all here!
 Although it was fun and the beer was great, we didn’t stay out long and walked home to sleep.